rehookify/datepicker/app/README.md

 ## Troubleshooting

 Sometimes you can't see any logs from linked date-picker.

-Maybe `npm run clean:link` will help you.
+Try to run `npm run clean:link`, it should help in 99% cases.